 Understanding property classifications along with your long-term property income goals can help you determine the right Seattle WA areas to own and operate rentals.
 If you're not sure where to start, a property management team can help you define and analyze the differences between Class A, Class B, and Class C neighborhoods and how each type syncs with your goals.

-To get you started, we've compiled some information about each type of neighborhood below.
+To get you started, we've compiled some information on how to determine neighborhood class.

 Class A neighborhoods are at the top of the class!
 Seattle property managers would classify these homes and neighborhoods as "high-end" or luxury rentals.
 However, you'll find most homes in this classification occupied by their owners and not on the market as rentals.